logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 - State: Holds all possible configurations that can be assigned to tiles.
 - Tile: Represents the individual grid tiles, store edges and states information.
 - Edge: Enables us to abstract the input shape, allowing support for any shape, not just grid-based inputs.
-It also facilitates the creation of more complex pattern relationships, like those seen in Sudoku.
+It also facilitates the creation of more complex pattern relationships.

 ### State